saahiyo/txt-img-sdxl/README.md

 - If required fields are missing, the function returns a 400 error.
 - If the external API fails, the function relays the error and status code.
+- If the Blob upload fails, the function returns a 500 error.
 - The frontend displays user-friendly error messages and loading states.

 ## Project Structure